denten-books/plain-text/main.md

 ### 1.1.2 The Language of Circuits

 The difference between discrete and continuous quantities defines the conversation about digital media.[^ln-maley] For example, in a popular book about what a "well-informed person should know about computers," Brian Kernighan writes about "analog" as something meant to convey "the idea of values that change smoothly as something else changes [@kernighan_d_2011, 526]."
 Much of the world is analog, Kernighan explains.
 A water tap, a pen, or a car steering wheel are all examples of analog interfaces.
 For example, when riding a bicycle, turning the handlebars one way results in a corresponding motion of the machine.
 This motion is smooth.
 Compare that with the action of a light switch.
-A properly functioning light switch takes on two discrete states only: on or off.
+A properly functioning light switch takes on two discrete states
+only: on or off.
 A range of pressure on the switch does not correspond to any mechanical action of the lever.
-But once a certain treshold is reached, the switch "flips" to change states.
+But once a certain threshold is reached, the switch "flips" to change states.
 "Digital systems deal with discrete values," Kernighan writes.
 The switch contains a limited number of state possibilities (2), where the bicycle handlebars could be rotated in an infinite number of minutely different gradations.

 [^ln-maley]: See for example @maley_analog_2011: "The received view is that analog representations vary smoothly, while digital representations vary in stepwise manner.
 In other words, 'digital' is synonymous with 'discrete,' while 'analog' is synonymous with 'continuous.'"

-The philosopher Nelson Goodman makes a further distinction in writing that a digital system must be more than merely "discontinuous," but also "differentiated throughout."
+The philosopher Nelson Goodman (the man responsible for bringing the digital conversation into the realm of aesthetic theory in the analytic tradition) makes a further distinction in maintaining that a digital system must be more than merely "discontinuous," but also "differentiated throughout."
 By contrast, analog systems are "dense" and "undifferentiated to the extreme [@goodman_languages_1968, 159-164]."
 Written language and music notation, by this definition, are digital systems par excellence, having the property of reducing the undifferentiated, analog input into discrete semantic units.[^ln13-goodman] Painting, unlike music and language cannot be reduced to discrete semantic units, and would be more of an analog system under that definition.
 The language of cubist painting that gestures toward discrete atomic components that underly all visual form can be seen as an attempt to move paining from an analog to a digital art form.

 [^ln13-goodman]: Goodman differentiates between "syntactic" and "semantic" density.
 Some notational systems like writing and the decimal system are,